arkency/posts/posts/2017-12-22-using-ruby-parser-and-ast-tree-to-find-deprecated-syntax.md

 newsletter: :arkency_form
 ---

-Sometimes we doing large refactoring or upgrades we would like to find places in code for which `grep` or Rubymine search is not good enough.
-These are usually case where you would like to use something more powerful.
+Sometimes we doing large refactoring or upgrades we would like to find places in the code for which `grep` or Rubymine search is not good enough.
+These are usually cases where you would like to use something more powerful.
 And we can do that.

 <!-- more -->